Phil Cofer: Professional career

 Following the close of his college career, Cofer signed with the College Park Skyhawks of the NBA G League.
 He averaged 2.2 points and 2.3 rebounds per game in 23 games.
 He was waived by the Skyhawks on February 10, 2020.
 Cofer was acquired by the Long Island Nets, but was waived on February 23 after appearing in one game.
 On February 28, Cofer was acquired by the Memphis Hustle from the available player pool.

 On March 4, 2021, Cofer signed with Telenet Giants Antwerp of the Belgian League.
 On December 4, 2021, Antwerp Giants announced it had reached an agreement with Cofer to terminate his contract.

-Youtube Career

-Phil Cofer also has a youtube channel with over 150k subscribers.
-He creates general vlogs about his own life on that channel.
-His total views on the channel exceed 7 million and it was created on November 20th, 2011.